All About The Singapore Parliament You Need To Know To Seem Smart

 Still, as citizens of Singapore it’s kinda our job to understand how laws are implemented here because you know, they affect us and stuff.

-Which is why a group of students from Yale-NUS College and NUS Law, and MP Louis Ng’s legislative assistants have come together to create CAPE – a Community for Advocacy and Political Education – and educate us more about the Parliament.
+Which is why a group of students from Yale-NUS College and NUS Law came together to create a politically neutral organisation named CAPE – Community for Advocacy and Political Education – to educate us more about the Parliament.

 So sit back and relax as they take us on a political education on how the Parliament actually works — in the form of a PowerPoint Presentation nonetheless.